BotStacks/compose-example/docs/using-the-sample.md

 To enable location sharing on iOS you also need to add privacy reasons here in your [Info.plist.](https://developer.apple.com/documentation/corelocation/requesting_authorization_to_use_location_services#3385302)

+## Camera Usage
+To suport "Take a Picture" functionality in a conversation you must also notate your NSCameraUsageDescription permission in Info.plist as well.

 ### [Lets Go](introduction.md)